DFE-Digital/register-trainee-teachers/app/views/guidance/about_register_trainee_teachers.md

 Once you’ve registered your trainees, you’ll need to check your data is correct.
 You can do this in Register by:

+* using the new ‘Reports’ section and exporting a CSV of your new trainees for the 2022 to 2023 academic year (available in Register soon)
 * exporting a CSV of your trainees in the ‘Registered trainees’ section, using the ‘start year’ filter to select the current academic year
 * checking your trainees directly in the service one by one